open-game-collective/auth-kit/README.md

 ```

 The setup above demonstrates:
-1. Worker setup with auth hooks for KV storage and email verification
+1. Server setup with auth hooks for KV storage and email verification (can be adapted for any storage solution)
 2. Root component that initializes the auth client with user context from the loader
-3. Integration with Remix's loader data and context providers
+3. Integration with server-side data loading

+You can use Auth Kit with:
+- Next.js: In API routes or server components
+- React Router: In loaders or actions
+- TanStack Router: In route handlers
+- Vite SSR: In server entry point

+The only requirement is implementing the auth hooks for your chosen storage and email delivery solutions.

 ### Mobile Applications (React Native)